sudo-project/sudo/docs/UPGRADE.md

 Notes on upgrading from an older release
 ========================================

+ * Upgrading from a version prior to 1.9.13:

+   Sudo now builds AIX-style shared libraries and dynamic shared objects by default instead of svr4-style.
+This means that the default sudo plugins are now .a (archive) files that contain a .so shared object file instead of bare .so files.
+This was done to improve compatibility with the AIX Freeware ecosystem, specifically, the AIX Freeware build of OpenSSL.
+When loading a .a file as a plugin the name of the included .so file must also be specified, for example /usr/libexec/sudo/sudoers.a(sudoers.so).

+   Sudo is still capable of loading svr4-style .so plugins and if a .so file is requested, either via sudo.conf or the sudoers file, and only the .a file is present, sudo will convert the path from plugin.so to plugin.a(plugin.so).
+This ensures compatibility with existing configurations.
+To restore the old, pre-1.9.13 behavior, run configure using the --with-aix-soname=svr4 option.

  * Upgrading from a version prior to 1.9.10:

    Sudo now interprets a command line argument in sudoers that